 There are various Google apps that we use extensively in our day to day life but did you know that Google has more than 100 apps published on the Play Store and Apple App Store.
 Yes, that’s right!
 Apart from the insanely popular Google apps like Gmail, Maps, Search, Chrome etc., there are various cool apps from Google and its subsidiaries.
-And considering it’s Google we are talking about, there are some very cool apps that you have no idea about.
-So, here are 10 amazing Google apps that you don’t know about:
+And considering it’s Google we are talking about, there are some really cool apps that you have no idea about.
+So, here are 18 best Google apps that you don’t know about.

 PhotoScan is a cool little app from Google which allows users to save their physical photos in digital form.
 The app basically uses your smartphone’s camera to let you scan and save your favorite printed photos.
 We all know how good Google is with its camera software and the same is true with this app.
 The app doesn’t just take a photo of your printed photos, rather, it creates enhanced digital scans.
 The app brings features such as glare-free scans, automatic cropping based on edge detection, rectangular scans with perspective correction, and smart rotation to give you a perfect scan of your photos.
 The best part is that all scanned pictures are saved on Google Photos where they are organized and categorized and are searchable.
 This is definitely one of the coolest apps made by Google which not many people know about.